top of page

 4. Frosty Fern

-This plant works as a great festive foliage accent among holiday decorations, centrepieces or even alongside flowering holiday plants like the poinsettia and the Christmas Cactus.
+This plant works as a great festive foliage accent among holiday decorations, centre pieces or even alongside flowering holiday plants like the poinsettia and the Christmas Cactus.
 They need to be kept in moist soil, so make sure to water them entirely when they get dry but also provide them with drainage holes.
 As they’re very sensitive to hard water, filtered water is preferred.
 Humidity is equally important as low humidity can cause the leaves to get brown and crispy when the air becomes too hot and dry.
 Misting them several times a day is helpful as well as placing their pots on a saucer filled with water and pebbles.
 After the holidays, frosty fern can be kept up as a houseplant.
 It mixes well in a large terrarium or dish garden.

 5. Holly